maksimryndin/goral/README.md

 ## Setup

 To use Goral you need to have a Google account and obtain a service account:
-1) Create a project https://console.cloud.google.com/projectcreate (we suggest creating a separate GCP for Goral project for security reasons)
+1) Create a project https://console.cloud.google.com/projectcreate (we suggest creating a separate project for Goral for security reasons)
 2) Enable Sheets from the products page https://console.cloud.google.com/workspace-api/products
 3) Create a service account https://console.cloud.google.com/workspace-api/credentials with Editor role
 4) After creating the service acoount create a private key (type JSON) for it (the private key should be downloaded by your browser)